Administration

 Assistant Principal's Newsletter

 Compassion is what this world needs.
-We have become a narcissistic society that is only concerned about how something affects us with little to no regard for others.
+We have become a narcissistic society, that is only concerned about how something affects us, with little to no regard for others.
 The things that are happening in our world do not make sense.
 Why would someone choose to hurt another?
 When our neighbor suffers, we suffer.
-My grandfather told me that it is not our job to judge or assume the intentions of others.
-Instead, we need to show compassion and love, giving freely to those in need.
+My grandfather told me that it is not our job to judge or assume the intentions of others, but show compassion and love, giving freely to those in need.
 Compassion is in all of us, but some have chosen to bury it deep in their soul.
-When we have compassion, true compassion, for one another, we feel their pain and suffering.
-Sometimes it is easier to harden our hearts and become numb to the pain of others so that we do not suffer as well; however, it is the recognition of the love within ourselves that creates compassion for one another and makes the world a better place for all.
+When we have compassion, true compassion for one another, we feel their pain and suffering.
+Sometimes it is easier to harden our hearts and become numb to the pain of others so that we do not suffer as well.
+But it is the recognition of the love within ourselves that creates compassion for one another and makes the world a better place for all.